DeFi-Kai/dune-etl-agent/README.md

 # Agentic Pipeline for Onchain Analytics

-An agentic pipeline for onchain analytics and Dune dashboards.
-Define a data spec and the agent writes, tests, and pushes DuneSQL queries to Dune, with GitHub for version control and optional GitHub Actions for materializing heavy API endpoints.
+This is an agentic pipeline for onchain analytics and Dune dashboards.
+Start by defining a data spec and the agent writes, tests, and pushes DuneSQL queries to Dune, with GitHub for version control and optional GitHub Actions for materializing heavy API endpoints.